pweil-/kubernetes/docs/proposals/security-context-constraints.md

 3. Validate that the generated SecurityContext falls within the boundaries of the security context constraints and accept or reject the pod.

-Note on validation:  Since a user may have more than one security context constraint that they are allowed to use validation should take place in two steps.

-1. Soft Validation: Ensure that any requests on the pod fall within the constraint.
-If a field like RunAsUser is set then the strategy should ensure that it falls within the bounds of acceptable values.
-If the field is not set then validation should assume that the field will be set by the `CreateSecurityConstraints` call.
-2. Hard Validation: If any field is not set to an acceptable value then fail validation.

 ## Creation of a Security Context Based on Security Context Constraints